Zaph-x/Relanota.UWP/Relanota.FrontEnd/Assets/Help/external_opening.md

 When editing a note, you are able to press `CTRL + L` to get a link to your note.
 This link will be formatted with the desired action, as well as the name of the note.
+Opening notes like this, only works for notes that are already stored in the database.

 #### Example